samra-a/Capstone_Project_GRWM/README.md

 7. Install React Router - in your terminal, perform the following command: `npm install react-router-dom@6`

-8. Run React App.

-9. In your terminal, perform the following command: `npm start`.
+8. Run React App - in your terminal, perform the following command: `npm start`.
 The App should automatically open in the browser.
 If it doesn't, you can manually navigate to http://localhost:3000 using your preferred browser.

 <hr />